happybeing/vdash/README.md

 # Safe Network node Dashboard

 `vdash` is a terminal based dashboard for monitoring Safe Network nodes.
-It is written in Rust, using [tui-rs](https://github.com/fdehau/tui-rs) to create the terminal UI and [linemux](https://github.com/jmagnuson/linemux) to monitor node logfiles on the local machine.
+It is written in Rust.
+The terminal GUI is implemented using [ratatui](https://github.com/ratatui-org/ratatui) and it monitors one or more node logfiles using [linemux](https://github.com/jmagnuson/linemux).

-**Status:** working on Windows, MacOS and Linux with local and public test networks.
+**Status:** working on Windows, MacOS and Linux with public test networks.

-`vdash` is already capable of monitoring multiple logfiles on the local machine so it wouldn't be hard to monitor multiple remote nodes by having a script pull logfiles from remote nodes to local copies monitored by `vdash`, but this is not on the roadmap.
-There may be existing tools that could do this so if anyone wants to look into that it would be great as I'm only making minor changes at the moment.
+`vdash` is already capable of monitoring multiple logfiles on the local machine, showing multiple metrics for each node including number of PUTS (chunks stored), current price being charged for storage, and node earnings.
+Many metrics appear both as numeric values and can be viewed in real-time graphical charts over time.

+Using `rsyslog` it should be possible to monitor logfiles for the local machine and from multiple remote machines too, though I have not tried this myself yet.

 Here's an early `vdash` (v0.2.0) working with a local testnet node:
 <img src="./screenshots/vdash-v.0.2.4.gif" alt="screenshot of vdash v0.2.0">